 Paying particular attention to the bounce rate column and the avg. session duration column, assumptions can be made about your website’s performance on a mobile device.

 With an unresponsive website, the bounce rate is likely to be high anyway.
 However, if your website is already mobile friendly, consider how it is used and what the user is trying to find.
-If you have a particularly popular category page or product page on your website, make sure it is simplistic to locate on the mobile version.
+If you have a particularly popular category page or product page on your website, make sure it is simplistic to locate whilst using the mobile version.
 This promotes a good user experience and will likely increase the conversion rate.

 3. Marketing –